UNION ALL operator in

 ·

-Oracle can optimize the query execution plan better than with UNION
+Oracle can optimize the query execution plan better than with UNION, because it

 doesn't need to sort the result set to eliminate duplicates.